lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 ### business dialogue

+hi bro, can help check when is the cut off time for this file to upload, lattest by what time? it's not hurry , just enquiry
+<=
+Hey bro, I believe it should be done before the daily 'Shift Market Price' task runs at 6 PM — just to confirm, the file you upload only contains the last price, right?
+But I'm curious: since you guys aren't sure about the latest time, how do you normally decide when to upload it?
+I mean, by rights, Peter should have sent you a daily operations manual or something that tells you what to do when and what the dependencies are — that's why I'm asking.

 hi  , gotten news from xx that DMP is over. you guys can revert the DEV environment back to normal.
 <=Just to clarify, do you mean shutting down the environment?
 Since it's a testing space, there isn't really a 'default' state to go back to.
 If it's no longer needed, we can decommission it.